Tu-22M3 – Photogrammetry

 Purpose of creation: Mod for DCS (Digital Combat Simulator)

-I absolutely love aerospace, engineering & simulators.
-In 2016 I was looking for a new side project within DCS modding community.
+I love aerospace, engineering & simulators.
+In 2016 I was looking for a new side project within the DCS modding community.

-Digital Combat Simulator is an incredible flight simulator, filled with magnificent aircrafts and helicopters.
-Within community I discovered a modding thread by Brian Cooper, who was looking for team members that would like to join him on a journey of creating Tu-22M3 mod for DCS.
+Digital Combat Simulator is an incredible flight simulator, filled with magnificent aircraft and helicopters.
+Within the community, I discovered a modding thread by Brian Cooper, who was looking for team members who would like to join him on a journey of creating a Tu-22M3 mod for DCS.

-I find this plane incredibly beautiful, so I signed-up for a task.
-Of course we needed a lot of photo reference, prior to the start of modeling process.
-Plane is huge and internet couldn’t provide us with the amount of reference we needed for high presicion modeling.
-Fortunately Brian had already planned a meeting with Dmitry – the director of Kiev’s aeospace museum.
+I find this plane incredibly beautiful, so I signed up for a task.
+Of course, we needed a lot of photo references, before the start of the modeling process.
+The plane is huge and the internet couldn’t provide us with the amount of reference we needed for high-precision modeling.
+Fortunately, Brian had already planned a meeting with Dmitry – the director of Kyiv’s aerospace museum.
 He was planning to travel to Ukraine and he invited me to come with him.

-Prior to my departure I was looking at different techniques that could help us in the modeling process.
+Before my departure, I was looking at different techniques that could help us in the modeling process.
 Photogrammetry was one of them, I had some experience with it, but it was limited to boulders and other simple objects.
 This time around it had to be done on a whole another level.
-To test if it was even possible, I first went to Dutch aerospace museum “Aviodrome”.
-The museum had majestic Boeing 747, and I decided to use it’s main landing gear as a testbench.
+To test if it was even possible, I first went to the Dutch aerospace museum “Aviodrome”.
+The museum had a majestic Boeing 747, and I decided to use its main landing gear as a testbench.
 After getting rough results in photogrammetry, I understood that it could be done.
 Soon after I packed all the necessary gear and took my flight to Ukraine.

-After landing I was held at the border, and I was nearly sent to interrogation room, due to unfortunate tensions between Ukraine and Russia at that time.
-It’s being only 2.5 years sinds the revolution happend in the country, so it was understandable.
-After providing them my proof of The Netherlands being my home country, I was granted the premission to enter the country.
+After landing I was held at the border, and I was nearly sent to the interrogation room, due to unfortunate tensions between Ukraine and Russia at that time.
+It’s been only 2.5 years since the revolution happened in the country, so it was understandable.
+After providing them my proof of The Netherlands being my home country, I was granted the permission to enter the country.

-Upon arrival to museum next morning – we where amazed by the sight!
-Tall stairs where standing and waiting for us, on both sides of the plane.
-They where placed there – just for two of us.
+Upon arrival at the museum the next morning – we were amazed by the sight!
+Tall stairs were standing and waiting for us, on both sides of the plane.
+They were placed there – just for two of us.
 It felt like a real privilege!
-After climbing into the first cockpit I was overwhelmed by the amount of gauges, buttons and switches, so many of them!
+After climbing into the first cockpit I was overwhelmed by the amount of gauges, buttons, and switches, so many of them!

-There was not much light & space in both cockpits, and I understood that it will be a challenging task to capture it all properly.
+There was not much light & space in both cockpits, and I understood that it would be a challenging task to capture it all properly.
 I didn’t want to waste a single second, so I just started to shoot right away.
-I was sliding other the whole cockpit back and forth, taking bizare positions, jumping in and out, and running between sides of the plane.
-Unfortunately due to lack of time and having only one camera, I had not enough time to photograph the whole exterior of the plane in a same way as both cockpits and landing gears.
+I was sliding over the whole cockpit back and forth, taking bizarre positions, jumping in and out, and running between the sides of the plane.
+Unfortunately, due to lack of time and having only one camera, I did not have enough time to photograph the whole exterior of the plane in the same way as both cockpits and landing gears.
 Within three days I was able to shoot over 10000 pictures.

-Dmitry and staff of museum where very kind to us, and it was a pleasure to talk to them, hearing their stories and see other planes of museum from inside, during our short breaks.
-But it was a time to go home.
+Dmitry and the staff of the museum were very kind to us, and it was a pleasure to talk to them, hear their stories, and see other planes of the museum from inside, during our short breaks.
+But it was time to go home.

-After returning back home to The Netherlands, I began to process all taken pictures and run first calculations of photogrammetry.
+After returning home to The Netherlands, I began to process all the taken pictures and run the first calculations of photogrammetry.

-My coputer had only 64GB of RAM, so crashes where not uncommon – considering the amount of data that I was feeding into calculation process.
+My computer had only 64GB of RAM, so crashes were not uncommon – considering the amount of data that I was feeding into the calculation process.

-Right after that I began to model the plane.
-It did go very well, but soon after I realized that without financial support it was not possible to complete this mod on a level of detail that we want.
+Right after that, I began to model the plane.
+It did go very well, but soon after I realized that without financial support it was not possible to complete this mod on the level of detail that we wanted.
 I was the only modeler in our team and the amount of work needed to be done – was immense.
 Monthly bills had to be paid, we did try to find funding, but it was not on a level that could sustain the cost of living.
-The decission was made to archive the project until better times.
+The decision was made to archive the project until better times.

-Baking test of highpoly to mid-poly meshes, and texture test with newely baked maps.
+Baking test of high-poly to mid-poly meshes, and texture test with newly baked maps.

 Below you’ll find 360’s photogrammetry of landing gear.